hriczzoli/raffle/README.md

 ## Issues

     -   After adding an item to the list, when you try to add a new one it fills out the form with the values of the previous one.
 It should only do that when you edit -> unfortunately I ran out of time so could not fix the issue.
     -   The application also needs proper styling

 ## Possible additional features

     -   Input field above the list -> to filter
-    -   Maybe having predefined filters, or some other type of sorting of sorting (i.e. priority)
+    -   Maybe having predefined filters, or some other type of sorting (i.e. priority)

 ## Available Scripts